Fundraising Campaign for the New Centre

 Primarily funded by individual donors, we need your help to achieve our fundraising goal.
 The estimated total cost of the new facility is $1.7 million and includes the land already acquired, development fees, permits, and the actual construction.
 We are not planning to borrow any funds.
-With 35% of the required funding already in place, we are able to get started.
-Reaching $1.7 million quickly will ensure construction will proceed without delays.
+Construction will happen in stages, as funds for each stage become available.
+Reaching $1.7 million quickly will help us ensure construction will proceed without unnecessary delays.

 We invite you to become an important part of the new Wild Bird Care Centre and our continuing mission of saving birds' lives' by lending your name, your family's name or your business to a room or aviary for the life of the building.

 Donor Giving Levels